Find Schools

 Coordination: Adjusting actions in relation to others' actions.

-In the United States, there were 371,100 jobs for Operating Engineer or Construction Equipment Operator in 2016.
+There were about 371,100 jobs for Operating Engineer or Construction Equipment Operator in 2016 (in the United States).
 New jobs are being produced at a rate of 12.3% which is above the national average.
 The Bureau of Labor Statistics predicts 45,800 new jobs for Operating Engineer or Construction Equipment Operator by 2026.
-There will be an estimated 47,300 positions for Operating Engineer or Construction Equipment Operator per year.
+The BLS estimates 47,300 yearly job openings in this field.

 undefined